theseanchristopher/project8-argo-rollouts-progressive-delivery/docs/rollout-controller-overview.md

 # Rollout Controller Overview (Argo Rollouts)

-This document explains the Argo Rollouts mental model: how Rollouts work, what a “revision” means, and when AnalysisRuns are created.
+This document explains the Argo Rollouts mental model used in Project 8: what a Rollout is, what a revision is, and how stable/canary services interact with a canary strategy.

 ---

 ## 1. Why Rollouts Instead of Deployments

-A standard Kubernetes `Deployment` supports rollout strategies (RollingUpdate), but it cannot natively:
+A Kubernetes `Deployment` can perform a RollingUpdate, but it cannot natively:

-- Shift traffic by percentage using stable/canary services
+- shift traffic by percentage using stable/canary services
-- Pause between traffic changes for observation
+- pause between traffic changes
-- Run metric-driven experiments during rollout steps
+- run metric-driven experiments during rollout steps
-- Automatically abort and roll back based on custom metrics
+- automatically abort + roll back based on custom metrics

-Argo Rollouts fills this gap.
+Argo Rollouts adds these capabilities through a dedicated controller.

 ---

 ## 2. Core Objects

-### 2.1 Rollout
+### 2.1 `Rollout`
-A `Rollout` is a controller-managed resource that behaves like a `Deployment`, but with advanced strategy support.
+A `Rollout` is a controller-managed resource that behaves like a `Deployment`, but supports advanced strategies.

-In this project, the Rollout:
+In Project 8, the Rollout:

 - creates ReplicaSets (revisions)
-- shifts traffic using stable/canary service selectors
+- advances through canary steps (weight → pause → analysis)
-- executes analysis steps
+- aborts and rolls back on failed analysis

-### 2.2 ReplicaSet Revisions
+### 2.2 ReplicaSets and Revisions
-A new revision is created when the Rollout’s **pod template** changes (commonly: image tag change).
-Each revision gets a new “pod-template-hash.”
+A new revision is created when the Rollout’s **pod template** changes (commonly the image tag).
+Each revision gets a new `pod-template-hash`.

-Practical implication:
+Practical implications:

-- If you don’t change the pod template, you won’t trigger a new revision
+- No pod template change → no new revision
-- If you don’t trigger a new revision, you may not see a new AnalysisRun
+- No new revision → no new canary attempt → no new AnalysisRun

-### 2.3 Services (Stable / Canary)
+### 2.3 Stable and Canary Services
-This project uses two services:
+This project defines two Services:

-- **stable service** selects stable ReplicaSet
+- **stable service** selects the stable ReplicaSet
-- **canary service** selects canary ReplicaSet
+- **canary service** selects the canary ReplicaSet

-Traffic management depends on the chosen traffic routing method.
-Even without an ingress/router integration, the Rollout still executes steps and analysis, but “traffic” in practice may be conceptual unless routed through a layer that honors the canary/stable split.
+Depending on the traffic routing method, these services can be used by a router/ingress to direct user traffic.
+Even without advanced traffic routing, Rollouts still performs step progression and analysis deterministically.

 ### 2.4 AnalysisTemplate and AnalysisRun
-- `AnalysisTemplate` defines *what to measure* and *how to interpret it*
+- `AnalysisTemplate` defines what to measure and how to decide
-- `AnalysisRun` is an instantiation created during a rollout step
+- `AnalysisRun` is created during rollout progression and records each measurement and the final outcome

 ---

-## 3. Canary Steps and What They Mean
+## 3. Canary Steps Used in Project 8

-A canary strategy is defined as a sequence of steps, typically:
+A canary strategy is a sequence of steps, typically:

-- setWeight: shift a percentage to canary
+- `setWeight`: shift some percentage to canary
-- pause: wait for a period
+- `pause`: wait for observation (time-based pause or manual)
-- analysis: run a defined analysis gate
+- `analysis`: execute a gate based on telemetry

 Rollouts executes steps in order.
-If any analysis fails:
+If the analysis fails:

 - the rollout aborts
-- the system rolls back to stable revision
+- the system returns to the previous stable revision

 ---